 - Tunica mucosa: urotehlion, in the Trigonum vesicae is the Tunica mucosa (Lamina propria is missing)

 - Tela submucosa: Lamina propria (loose connective tissue), does not exist in the clinging Trigonum vesicae

-- Tunica muscularis: smooth muscles which work as a functional entity in form of the M. detrusor vesicae, but is differentiated again as follows:
+- Tunica muscularis: smooth muscles which work as a functional entity in the form of the M. detrusor vesicae, but are differentiated again as follows: